MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 -->
 ## Conversations, channels, and users

-Conversations can either a _direct_ conversation with a specific user or a _group_ conversation with multiple users.
+Conversations can be either a _direct_ conversation with a specific user or a _group_ conversation with multiple users.
 A bot communicates with a user on a channel by receiving activities from, and sending activities to the user.

 - Each user has an ID that is unique per channel.
 - Each conversation has an ID that is unique per channel.
-- The channel sets the conversation ID when it starts the conversion.
+- The channel sets the conversation ID when it starts the conversation.
 - The bot cannot start a conversation; however, once it has a conversation ID, it can resume that conversation.
 - Not all channels support group conversations.